Oxford is one of the most famous cities in England, with the oldest university in the English speaking world.

 Christ Church Cathedral (constructed between 1160–1200 ) and Christ Church College (founded around 1546) are probably the two most notable buildings to visit in Oxford.

-To visit the college, there is an entry cost of £8 for an adult.
-To avoid the long queue, it’s best to buy your tickets online.
-Maura did try to get Daniel and Jess in as children, but the over 18 years was the hiccup to her plan.
+To visit the college, there is an entrance fee.
+And to avoid the long queue, it’s best to buy your tickets online.

 Did they know we were coming?

-It is best to visit on a sunny morning to see the Radcliffe Camera below and the surrounds bathed in sunlight.
+It is best to visit on a sunny morning to see the Radcliffe Camera from the and the town below bathed in sunlight.

-Camera means “Room” in Latin.
-This impressive building dates back to 1737–49 and is one of the most photographed buildings in Oxford, and it’s easy to see why.
-The building houses The Radcliffe Science Library.
+This impressive building dates back to 1737–49 and is one of the most photographed buildings in Oxford.
+It’s easy to see why.

 Access to the library is only possible by completing and signing a formal declaration which says no books may leave the premises, no books may be marked, and no flames may be lit in the building.